HH (Court Street Shuttle): History

 When service on the Fulton Street Line began on April 9, 1936, all trains serving it ran into Manhattan and the HH ran only as a two-stop shuttle to connect Court Street with Hoyt–Schermerhorn Streets.
-The HH ran on weekdays and Saturday from 7 a.m. to 7 p.m.
+The HH ran on weekdays and Saturdays from 7 a.m. to 7 p.m.
 At that latter station, it stopped at the outermost tracks and platforms and connections to the Fulton Street and Crosstown trains were available.

-Since the two stations the HH served were just three blocks apart in distance, it was discontinued on June 1, 1946 at 7 p.m.
+Because the two stations the HH served were just three blocks apart in distance, it was discontinued on June 1, 1946, at 7 p.m.
 Since then, the two outermost tracks at Hoyt–Schermerhorn Streets have not been used in revenue service.

 The Court Street station is now the site of the New York Transit Museum.
 The tracks leading to the station from the IND Fulton Street Line are still operable and used to move trains to and from the exhibit.